Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 3.6.1 Commission

 The Commission makes regulatory decisions as set out in the CER Act and other legislation.
-In its adjudicative role, it ensures adherence to the purpose and provisions of the CER Act, s.
-35 of the Constitution Act, 1982, Part III of the Official Languages Act, the rules of natural justice, and other applicable legislation and binding policy direction.
+In its adjudicative role, it ensures adherence to the purpose and provisions of the CER Act, s.35 of the Constitution Act, 1982, Part III of the Official Languages Act, the rules of procedural fairness, and other applicable legislation and binding policy direction.
+It also applies CER policies of broad application, such as the CER’s Statement on Reconciliation with Indigenous Peoples.

-The Commission is part of the CER, it contributes to the overall effective delivery of the CER’s mandate, and operates in a manner consistent with the strategic direction of the CER while maintaining its adjudicative independence.
+The Commission is part of the CER; it contributes to the overall effective delivery of the CER’s mandate, and operates in a manner consistent with the strategic direction of the CER while being responsible for maintaining its adjudicative independence.
 The Commission is also mindful of the Departmental Results Framework, in particular the CER’s Core Responsibilities of Energy Adjudication and Safety and Environment Oversight.
 The Commission is responsible for ensuring continuous improvement and effectiveness in the areas in which it works.

-The Commission is a court of record.
-Among its responsibilities and authorities, it may adjudicate (including on its own initiative) on any matter where a person has done or failed to do anything required by the CER Act, report on any matter related to the work of the Commission or any application or proceeding before it, and may also inquire into any accident involving a pipeline or other CER-regulated facility.
+The Commission has all the powers, rights and privileges vested in a superior court of record with respect to any matters within its jurisdiction, including the attendance, swearing and examination of witnesses, the production and inspection of documents, the enforcement of its orders and the entry on and inspection of property (s.31(2), CER Act).
+Among its responsibilities and authorities, it may adjudicate (including on its own initiative) on any matter where a person has done or failed to do anything required by the CER Act, report on any matter related to the work of the Commission or any application or proceeding before it and may also inquire into any accident involving a pipeline or other CERregulated facility.
 The Commission has the power to make orders and prohibitions for the enforcement of its decisions.

 The Commission may make rules for carrying out its work and managing its internal affairs vis-à-vis adjudication, including rules respecting the powers, duties and functions of Commissioners, its procedures and practices, its sittings and its decisions, orders and recommendations.